Ajax JavaScript CSS HTML 5 Gecko XUL Forum

 x.addEventListener('click', function2, false);

-The name of an event is a DOMString
+The type of an event is a DOMString

 The DOMString argument is a string that contains the name of a standard event.
 The supported events for mouse are:

-DOM 3 recognizes the types: keypress, keydown, keyup and other types of events, see links below.
+DOM 3 recognizes other types of events, see links below.

-The function linked to an event is a EventListener
+The function in second parameter is a EventListener

 The listener may be a function defined by the user or an object implementing the EventListener interface.